Screen time and digital technology use for children: part of a healthy lifestyle

 2. Aim for short screen time sessions

-- use a timer to set breaks
+- using a timer to set breaks

 3. Get your child moving, especially outside